willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The modular nature of our approach makes it easily extensible to include new species or covariates.
 For instance, additional covariates such as water balance or evapotranspiration could be tested to evaluate the impact of drought-induced mortality [@Peng2011].
 Furthermore, exploring the interaction between climate, competition, and individual size can enhance predictions of demographic rates [@Peng2011;@Ford2017;@Rollinson2016;@LeSquin2021].
-An overlooked but computationally expensive improvement involves jointly fitting the growth, survival, and recruitment models.
+An overlooked but computationally expensive improvement involves jointly fitting the growth, survival, and recruitment models to explore their interdependency [@pang2024niche].
 This would enable leveraging ecological knowledge, such as life history tradeoffs, by sharing information between processes with abundant data (e.g. growth) and those with scarce data (e.g. recruitment).
 Future steps should focus on better understanding the variability captured by random effects and translating it into ecological processes.
 While we addressed individual and plot-level model uncertainty, further considerations for other sources of variability arising from temporal stochasticity in climate and competition covariates are essential.